-In the case of open bodies, the reversing camera is used as preparation PR number KA8 without guide lines in the display for incomplete vehicles.
+In the case of open bodies, the reversing camera is used as preparation PR number KA8 without guide lines in the display.
 The 10 m long wiring harness is wound up and located in the right seat box.

 The camera is connected and does not require any further activation.
 The camera module can be disconnected and connected via the coupling station.
-If PR number KA8 is ordered, the vehicle is incomplete and requires separate type approval.
-The Converter must select a position for the reversing camera that guarantees proper function and complies with the specifications of the approval regulations.
+The converter must select a position for the reversing camera that guarantees proper function and complies with the specifications of the approval regulations.
+If the PR no. 7X0 (without parking aid) is selected as equipment, the ordered vehicle is delivered with incomplete CoC paper.
+Evidence of the effectiveness of rear area monitoring must then be provided by the converter before type approval, for example by installing a reversing camera.